Under the Health Insurance Act (KVG), premiums for people on low incomes are to be reduced through federal and cantonal subsidies.

-- The cantons have wideranging powers to set the premium reduction for their insured population.
-Consequently, the conditions for obtaining the premium reduction (income limits and fortune), the amount and nature of disbursement of the premium reduction (automatically or on request, deadline), vary according to the Canton.
+- The cantons have wide-ranging powers to regulate premium subsidies for their insured population.
+Consequently, the conditions for obtaining a premium subsidy (limits on income and assets), as well as the amount and the mode of payment (automatic or on request, deadline for applications), vary according to the canton of residence.

-- Furthermore, they must ensure that the premium reduction at the health insurer occurs in such a way that the insured person does not have to advance the entire amount of their premium.
+- In addition, they have to ensure that premium subsidies are paid to the health insurer in such a way that policyholders do not first have to pay the full amount.

-Under the new law, the cantons will be required to reduce the premiums of children in low and middle-income families by at least 80 per cent.
-They must continue to reduce the premiums of young adults in full-time education or training by at least 50 per cent.
-The cantons have been given two years to introduce the new system.
-On 11 April 2018, the Federal Council decided to bring the amendment to the HIA into force on 1 January 2019.
-Because of the transitional period, the cantons must therefore reduce premiums for children in low and middle-income families by at least 80 per cent by 1 January 2021 at the latest.
+The cantons will now be required to reduce premiums for children in low- and middle-income families by at least 80%.
+Premiums for young adults in education/training will continue to be reduced by at least 50%.
+The cantons have been granted a two-year period to introduce the new system.
+On 11 April 2018, the Federal Council decided that this amendment to the KVG would come into force on 1 January 2019.
+Given the transitional period, the cantons are thus required to reduce premiums by at least 80% for children in low- and middle-income families by 1 January 2021 at the latest.